-1. Construction with an Anticipated Cost of up to \$3,500 (Micro-Purchases)
+Construction with an Anticipated Cost of up to \$10,000 (Micro-Purchases)

-Micro-purchase means a purchase of supplies or services using simplified acquisition procedures, the annual aggregate amount of which does not exceed \$3,500.
+Micro-purchase means a purchase of supplies or services using simplified acquisition procedures, the annual aggregate amount of which does not exceed \$10,000.
 Micro-purchases may be made or awarded without soliciting competitive quotations, to the extent district staff determine that the cost of the purchase is reasonable.
 For purposes of this policy "reasonable" means the purchase is comparable to market prices for the geographic area.

 To the extent practicable, the District distributes micro-purchases equitably among qualified suppliers.
-The District will follow its standard policy on purchasing, which can be found earlier in this subsection.
+The District will follow its standard policy on purchasing.

-2. Construction with an Anticipated Cost of between \$3,500 and \$100,000 (Small Purchase Procedures)
+2. Construction with an Anticipated Cost of between \$10,000 and \$250,000 (Small Purchase Procedures)

-For construction projects subject to this policy, small purchases are purchases that, in the aggregate amount, is more than \$3,500 and less than \$100,000 annually.
-For small purchases, price or rate quotes shall be obtained in advance from a reasonable number of qualified sources as detailed in the district's standard policies on purchasing and on bid letting and contracts, which can be found earlier in this subsection.
+For construction projects subject to this policy, small purchases are purchases that, in the aggregate amount, is more than \$10,000 and less than \$250,000 annually.
+For small purchases, price or rate quotes shall be obtained in advance from a reasonable number of qualified sources as detailed in the district's standard policies on purchasing and on bid letting and contracts.

-Construction Projects with an estimated cost of \$100,000 and over will be made pursuant to the District's Policy on Bid Letting and Contracts.
+Construction Projects with an estimated cost of between \$109,000 and \$249,999 will be made pursuant to the District's Policy on Bid Letting and Contracts.